About the competition

 - Libby Harmon, J.D. – College athletics attorney at Nevius Legal, former NCAA Associate Director of Enforcement

-- Chris Gines, J.D. – Air Force Academy Assistant AD for Compliance
+- Chris Gines, J.D. – Air Force Academy Associate AD for Compliance

 - Marcus Wilson, J.D. – University of Iowa Executive Associate AD/Event Management and Sport Administration

-- Bridget Niland, J.D. – Niagara University, Dean of the College of Hospitality and Tourism Management, former Daemen College Director of Athletics, former NCAA Associate Director and consultant
+- Bridget Niland, J.D. – Vice President for Academic Affairs, Canisius University former Daemen College Director of Athletics, former NCAA Associate Director and consultant

 - Mike Zonder, J.D. – NCAA Director of Enforcement

-- Paul Perrier, J.D. – University of Southern California Executive Associate AD/Competitive Excellence
+- Paul Perrier, J.D. – Chief Sport Officer, Golf Canada, former University of Southern California Executive Associate AD/Competitive Excellence

-- Andrea Dahly, J.D. – Bemidji State University Associate Athletic Director for Compliance
+- Andrea Dahly, J.D. – County attorney, former Bemidji State University Associate AD for Compliance

 - Kyle Waterstone – Huron Consulting Group, Higher Education Manager – Strategy & Operations